alkatrazstudio/prev-colors/README.md

 3. To remove a color from this dropdown, click the "X" button next to that color.

+## Notes

+1. This add-on will work reliably only if the setting "Options > General > Language & Appearance > Fonts & Colors > Colors > Override the colors specified by the content with my selections above" is set to "Never".
+   Otherwise Thunderbird may take full control of the colors and won't allow to the user to choose the font color at all.
+   The popup will also become blank because it relies on custom colors too.

 ## License

 GPLv3+ (https://www.gnu.org/licenses/gpl)